Confused about your exam or college applications?

 The stress of cracking a competitive examination and getting into a good college after Class 12 is one of the most unnerving phenomena of a student’s life.
-Close to 10 lakh engineering aspirants appear for the exam and compete for the 11,000 seats offered by different IITs and 23,000 seats offered by NITs in India.
+Close to 10 lakh engineering aspirants appear for the exam and compete for the 17,000 seats offered by different IITs and 23,000 seats offered by NITs in India.
 The severe competition often results in students not getting their desired college or stream.
 The National Testing Agency (NTA) has declared the JEE Main exam dates 2023 along with the official notification on December 15, 2022.

 - Your current score and colleges you can get: One of the most important things that you must consider before dropping is whether you will be able to get a decent college on the basis of this year’s score or not.
 If chances are that you can get your desired stream in a good college, it is advisable that you take admission instead of investing a year to get a seat in your dream college.

 - What was the reason behind not getting the expected score: Before you decide to drop and start preparing, make sure that you analyse your current score in detail and think clearly about what went wrong with your performance.
 If you have realised the factors that influenced your performance, you can start working on them to give a better performance next year.